How Do Storage Auctions Work?

 - Takes time and effort to resell items purchased in a storage auction

-The phases of a storage auction
+The storage auction process

 Before a storage company can schedule an auction, it must adhere to state laws and regulations regarding unpaid rent.
 The rental agreement — the legal document the renter initially signed to receive the storage unit — details the steps a company can take in that scenario.